john-h-kastner/liquid-structures/README.md

 ## [Leftist Heap](src/Heap/LeftistHeap.hs)

-The Leftist Heap is a more legitimate heap implementation that *is* included in book.
+The Leftist Heap is a more legitimate heap implementation that *is* included in the book.
 The data structure is a binary tree where the element at the root node is at least as small as the elements at both of the children.
 The Leftist Heap also requires that the rank (length of the shortest path to a leaf node) of the right sub-heap is smaller than the rank of the left sub-heap.
 Both of these properties